 Opt-In Email Encryption is Too Risky for HIPAA Compliance

 A majority of companies and hospitals that offer email encryption for HIPAA compliance allow senders to “opt-in” to encryption on a message-by-message basis.
-E.g., if the sender “does nothing special” then the email will be sent in the normal/insecure manner of email in general.
+If the sender “does nothing special” then the email will be sent in the normal/insecure manner of email.
 If the sender explicitly checks a box or adds some special content to the body or subject of the message, then it will be encrypted and HIPAA compliant.

-Opt-in encryption is desirable because it is “easy” … end users don’t want any extra work and don’t want encryption requirements to bog them down, especially if many of their messages do not contain PHI.
+Opt-in encryption is desirable because it is “easy.”
+End users don’t want any extra work and don’t want encryption requirements to slow them down, especially if many of their messages do not contain PHI.
 It is “good for usability” and thus easy to sell.

 However, opt-in encryption is a very bad idea with the inception of the HIPAA Omnibus rule.
 Opt-in encryption imposes a large amount of risk on an organization, which grows exponentially with the size of the organization.
-Organizations are responsible for the mistakes and lapses of their employees; providing an encryption system where inattention can lead to a breach is something to be very wary of.
+Organizations are responsible for the mistakes and lapses of their employees.
+Accidentally sending unencrypted emails with PHI is an automatic breach with serious penalties.

 There are two provisions of the Omnibus HIPAA rule that come into play:

 - Reporting: Previously, you only had to report a breach if there was a significant risk that it would be damaging to the patient.
 Now, you have to report every breach, no matter how small, unless special conditions are met.

-- Penalties: The maximum penalty for a single violation is $50,000 and enforcement is planned to be strict and pervasive.
+- Penalties: The maximum penalty for a single violation is $50,000 and enforcement is strict and pervasive.